 Follow the instructions for preparing and applying the selected epoxy paint, we suggest you use a nap roller to distribute the first coat thinly and evenly across small sections of the surface.
 Make sure the section edges overlap, so that you get a seamless paint coat.

-You might also want to use quality line marketing paint to mark the edges of the driveway, that’s enough for the day and you can leave your driveway to dry overnight before you apply the next coat the next day.
+You might also want to use quality line marketing paint to mark the edges of the driveway.
+That’s enough for the day!
+You can leave your driveway to dry overnight before you apply the next coat the next day.

-It’s good to avoid walking across a freshly painted driveway for at least 24 hours and try to park your car somewhere else for the next few days unless you want smears all over your driveway.
-The longer you allow epoxy paint to dry, the better the results, naturally apart from the equipment mentioned, you’ll also need appropriate protective clothes and googles whilst working on this project.
+It’s good to avoid walking across a freshly painted driveway for at least 24 hours.
+Try to park your car somewhere else for the next few days.
+Otherwise there will be smears all over your driveway.
+The longer you allow epoxy paint to dry, the better the results.
+Naturally apart from the equipment mentioned, you’ll also need appropriate protective clothes and goggles whilst working on this project.

 Should you not feel comfortable carrying this out, then you can always turn to a professional who’ll do it for you.
 Alternatively, you may feel that your driveway is past a spruce up and that you need a brand new driveway installation, there’s lots of driveway installers out there who’ll ensure you receive a quality driveway installation.